 \section{Abstract}

-This note provides a significantly simpler and shorter proof of our sample complexity guarantee for solving the low rank column-wise compressive sensing (LRCS) problem using the Alternating Gradient Descent (GD) and Minimization (AltGDmin) algorithm.
-AltGDmin was developed and analyzed for solving LRCS in our recent work.
+This note provides a significantly simpler and shorter proof of our sample complexity guarantee for solving the low rank column-wise sensing problem using the Alternating Gradient Descent (GD) and Minimization (AltGDmin) algorithm.
+AltGDmin was developed and analyzed for solving this problem in our recent work.
 We also provide an improved guarantee.